Published on Sunday, March 15, 2015 by Chittorgarh.com Team | Modified on Tuesday, March 19, 2019

-Yes, the NRI's and PIO's can invest in equity shares, debt funds, mutual funds and IPO's in India.
-NRIs can also trade in Equity F&O at the exchanges like BSE, NSE and MCX.
+Yes, the NRI's can invest in equity shares, etf, debt funds, mutual funds and IPO's in India.
+NRIs can also trade in Equity Derivatives (F&O) at the exchanges like BSE, NSE and MCX.
 NRI's are permitted by RBI to invest and trade in the India Stock Market through the PIS route and CP route.
+Note that the NRI's are not permitted to trade in Currency Derivatives.

 In this article we will try to address common questions asked by the NRI's regarding investment and trading in the India Share Market.
 We will also explain the process of opening the trading and Demat account for NRIs.
 This could be your best NRI trading beginners guide.

-Let's begin this article with a clarification about who is qualified as NRI.
+Let's begin with a clarification about who is qualified as NRI.

 In June 2013, SEBI instructed, the PIS route, a foreign investment route to simplify the registration and investment procedure by bringing all categories of foreign investors under a single channel called PIS.